"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

-That’s just the truth about creating something awesome that lives in the heart of your darling audience for a long time.
-Something that makes concern audience scramble on their heels just to read and put to practices the advises given.
+That’s just the truth about creating something awesome.
+Content that lives in the heart of your darling audience for a long time.
+Something that makes concerned audiences scramble on their heels just to read and put to practice the advice given.

-The problem is most people who attempt to create viral content don’t have the nerves or resources to put out something great that can be called epic content.
+The problem is most people who attempt to create viral content don’t have the nerves.
+Or the resources to put out something great.
+Something that can be called epic content.

 The type of content that is so so difficult for other writers in your niche to emulate.
-Types of content that leave people with no option than to bookmark it, share it and it becomes a reference point whenever that topic is mentioned.
+Types of content that leave people with no option but to bookmark it.
+Content that gets shared becomes a reference point whenever the topic is mentioned.

 How do you Create Viral Content?

-There is no right or wrong way to produce viral content – this expert will tell you this; that expert will you that…in the end, it’s all about testing, tweaking things around to see what your audience actually like the most.
+There is no right or wrong way to produce viral content.
+This expert will tell you this; that expert will you that…in the end, it’s all about testing.
+Tweaking things around to see what your audience actually likes the most.

 When you discover this – give it to them till they stop digesting it the more.

-But from reliable sources and data we’ve collected together around the web that prove what is working for those bloggers/writers who had great success in publishing viral content regularly.
+But from reliable sources and data, we’ve collected together around the web.
+Data that proves what is working for bloggers/writers who had great success in publishing viral content regularly.

-Based on those factors – follow the below guidelines and you will come up with something not too far away from propelling your blog for viral traffic.
+Based on these factors, follow the below guidelines.
+You will come up with something not too far away from propelling your blog for viral traffic.

 How do You Write a Never to Ignore Article’s Headline?

-If you have a Twitter account (which I assume you must) with a decent number of following, before writing your blog post.
+If you have a Twitter account (which I assume you must) with a decent number of following.
+Then before writing your blog post.

-I mean before a single word of it, head over to twitter and tweet your exact article headline version to see the reaction of your followers to it.
+I mean before a single word of it, head over to Twitter.
+Tweets your exact article headline version to see the reaction of your followers to it.

-If it does well by attracting a good number of retweet, quotes or favorites this could be an indication that you’ve thinker well.
+If it does well by attracting a good number of retweets, quotes, or favorites.
+This could be an indication that you’ve thinker well.
 This could also mean that your blog topic is a good one that people care about.

-* How many people do leave a meaningful insightful comment on it?
+- How many people leave a meaningful insightful comment on it?

-All these will help you to validate your article’s headline and know more about the potential viral effect your article will create on social media.
+All these will help you validate your article’s headline.
+And know more about the potential viral effect your article will create on social media.

 If it does well on these two social media sites, it will certainly do well on the web.

-Here is a useful material that walks you through the art and science of writing magnetic articles headlines for your next blog post.
+Here is a useful material that walks you through the art and science of writing magnetic article headlines.

 According to a reliable source, the more the article length, the most social shares it generates.
 Articles in the region of 3,000 – 10,000 words or more perform best regarding social shares.

-But this does not mean you should sacrifice quality for longevity sake.
+But this does not mean you should sacrifice quality for longevity’s sake.

-A good content is like a woman mini skirt, short enough to make it interesting, and long enough to cover the main subject.
+Good content is like a woman mini skirt.
+Short enough to make it interesting, and long enough to cover the main subject.

-Don’t go over dragging a topic that can be well wrap up within 1,000 words or less further by trying to make the post-2,000-word count, it will hurt instead of helping.
+Don’t go over dragging a topic that can be well wrapped up within 1,000 words or less.
+Just because you’re trying to make the post-2,000-word count, it will hurt instead of help.